unnoun9/grid/README.md

 - **Note:** ImGui's functions are mostly in `ImGui::` namespace and SFML's functions are mostly in the `sf::` namespace.
 - `vec2t.h` declares a Mathematical 2D Vector.
 This is a template class. *float*, *int*, and *unsigned int* versions of it are *typedef*-ed at the end of the file These will be used to represent *(x, y)* positions and *(w, h)* size of/in an image.
 - `Action.h` and `Action.cpp` define an action that just holds some basic data in order for us to do proper event handling. `do_action()` uses this extensively.
-- `util.h`and `util.cpp` uses a namespace to declare and define some useful general helper functions.
 - `gui.h` and `gui.cpp` define very simple functions that take an instance of the variable struct (defined in *main.cpp*) to modify it.
 These functions are simple and just call the very nice and convenient ImGui functions to display the GUI
 - `image.h` and `image.cpp` contain some image-related stuff.
 Look at it in detail to understand.
 Do note that this is quite incomplete right now.